djipco/webmidi/website/api/classes/Listener.md

 **Type**: array<br />

-Arguments to pass separately to the callback function upon execution
+An array of arguments to pass to the callback function upon execution.

 ### `.callback` {#callback}
 **Type**: function<br />

-The callback function
+The callback function to execute.

 ### `.context` {#context}
 **Type**: Object<br />

-The context to execute the context function in (a.k.a. the value of `this` inside the callback function)
+The context to execute the callback function in (a.k.a. the value of `this` inside the callback function)